FrontendBlueprint/Password_Generator/README.md

 🔒 Password Generator
-A secure, customizable password generator built with HTML, CSS, and JavaScript.
+A secure, customizable password generator built with React and Tailwind Css

 ✨ Features